-The GIS datasets used in existing systems represent the world in terms of nodes (points in space), arcs (directed links that connect two nodes), and polygons (sequences of arcs that form bounded spaces).
+The GIS datasets used in existing commercial systems represent the world in terms of nodes (points in space), arcs (directed links that connect two nodes), and polygons (sequences of arcs that form bounded spaces).
 Nodes typically represent junctions or decision points in a road network; arcs are the travelable paths between points in that network; and polygons are used to represent areas such as parks or railway stations.
-A GIS system typically also provides, in additional data sources, information about these entities: street name, length of the path, category of point of interest, and so on.
-It will be the task of the natural language generation system to include the information deemed useful in a description of a particular route.
+A GIS system typically also provides, in additional data sources, information about these entities: street names, the lengths of paths, categories of points of interest, and so on.